 The Greater Serengeti Migration Area refers to a huge area that incorporates a number of national parks, including Serengeti and the Ndutu region of Ngorongoro.
-Vast plains, rolling hills, volcanic mountains and forested areas make for breath-taking scenery.
-Add to that abundant wildlife and the annual circular migration through the region of millions of wildebeest, zebra, antelope (and their predators), and you have the perfect safari setting.
+Vast plains, rolling hills, volcanic mountains and forested areas make for breathtaking scenery.
+Add to that abundant wildlife and the annual migration through the region of millions of wildebeest, zebra, antelope and their predators, and you have the perfect safari setting.

-- ∞The Great Annual Migration
+- The Great Wildebeest Migration

-- ∞Spectacular and varied landscapes and scenery
+- Spectacular and varied landscapes and scenery

-- ∞Arguably one of the best wildlife viewing areas in Africa
+- Arguably one of the best wildlife viewing areas in Africa

-- ∞An abundance of wildlife, including the Big Five
+- An abundance of wildlife, including the Big Five

-- ∞Calving season on the plains of Ndutu
+- Calving season on the plains of Ndutu

 - Over 500 species of birds

 - The vast plains of the Serengeti that look like they go on forever

-- ∞Fascinating archaeological site at Olduvai Gorge
+- The fascinating archaeological site at Olduvai Gorge

-- ∞A wide array of accommodation types, including mobile tented camps
+- A wide array of accommodation types, including mobile tented camps

 The Great Migration

-Often referred to as ‘The Greatest Show on Earth’, the movement of almost two million wildebeest, 500 000 zebra, hundreds of thousands of antelope, followed closely by those that hunt them, is a once-in-a-lifetime experience.
+Often referred to as The Greatest Show on Earth, the movement of almost two million wildebeest, 500,000 zebra, hundreds of thousands of antelope, followed closely by the apex predators that hunt them, is a once-in-a-lifetime experience.
 The annual migration actually happens all year, as the animals move in a circular route through the area in search of better grazing and water.

-Game in The Greater Serengeti Migration Area
+Game in the Greater Serengeti Migration Area

-While some areas may be quiet animal-wise when the migration has headed off, there are pockets which offer spectacular game viewing opportunities.
+While some areas may be quiet animal-wise when the migration has headed off, there are pockets that offer spectacular game viewing opportunities.
 Speak to one of our consultants to guide you to the best places.

-Things to See and Do in the Greater Serengeti Migration Area
+Things to see and do in the Greater Serengeti Migration Area

 - Game drives – both day and night